There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 6. Save a deposit

-7. Use a specialist lender or guarantor
+7. Use a specialist finance partner or guarantor

 Getting Approved for Car Finance with Bad Credit